WHEN DINOSAURS RULED THE EARTH

 Still, I can’t pretend I’d rather that version had come to the screen in ’93.

-I obviously couldn’t miss it if I didn’t know it ever existed, but I find it deeply unpleasant to imagine a world in which Spielberg’s Jurassic Park isn’t a thing, a world in which John William’s soundtrack isn’t among the most listened-to things in my iTunes library, and in which I wouldn’t, therefore, be sitting here now, trying to sum up what the film it belongs to means to me.
+I obviously couldn’t miss it if I didn’t know it ever existed, but I find it deeply unpleasant to imagine a world in which Spielberg’s Jurassic Park isn’t a thing, a world in which John Williams’s soundtrack isn’t among the most listened-to things in my iTunes library, and in which I wouldn’t, therefore, be sitting here now, trying to sum up what the film it belongs to means to me.

 Trying… but not necessarily succeeding.